prpole/dissertation/throughput/main.md

 Merchant, *Radical Ecologies*)

-Almost a thousand people stand on Olympus Mons, the tallest volcano in our solar system, and watch as an ice asteroid leaves a flaming streak in the newly minted Martian atmosphere.
+Almost a thousand people stand on Olympus Mons, the tallest volcano in our solar system, and watch as an ice asteroid leaves a gash in the newly minted Martian atmosphere.
 The asteroid has been commandeered by UN-approved robotic ships that have landed, burrowed themselves into a secure purchase, and converted the material of the asteroid itself into the fuel necessary to alter its trajectory for this calculated near miss.
 The assembled crowd aren't in it for the fireworks, though.
 They are a thousand among many Earth expats who have